 Use an Air Purifier With a HEPA Filter

 An air purifier with a HEPA filter will trap allergens, so they can’t reenter your home’s air.
 Keep in mind that not all HEPA filters work as well as others.
-Look for a design that captures 99 percent of allergens like pollen, mold spores, dust, and pet dander.
+Look for air purifiers with a design that captures 99 percent of allergens like pollen, mold spores, dust, and pet dander.
 For more information on the current research into Air Purifiers, see this link.

 Minimize the Clutter in Your Home

 It’s easy for clutter to accumulate in homes.
 When you have a busy schedule, you can’t always find time to make space in your home or put things away immediately after using them.
 At first, you might find yourself storing items in drawers.
 Over time, though, the clutter can outgrow your drawer until it takes over a corner or entire room.